aritzLizoain/CNN-Image-Segmentation/README.md

   ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Models/Architecture%202.png "UNet architecture 2")
 * Layers summary:
   - Convolution: uses parameter sharing and applies the same smaller set of parameters spatially across the image.
 Filter size corresponds to how many input features in the width and height dimensions one neuron takes in.
 Stride helps overlapping regions, it defines how many pixels we want to move when applying the neuron again.
 Depth defines how many different outputs/classes do we have.
 Padding adds a border of 0s.
-  - Upsampling convolution: learns parameters through back propagation to convert a low resolution image to a high resolution image.
+  - Upsampling convolution (decoder): learns parameters through back propagation to convert a low resolution image to a high resolution image.
 It needs to concatenate with the corresponding downsampling layer.
   - Max Pool: takes the maximum of the numbers it looks at.
 Applies to each individual depth channel separately; leaves depth dimension unchanged.
 It is only defined by filter size and stride, reducing the spatial size by taking the maximum of the numbers within its filter.
   - Dropout: during training, some number of layer outputs are randomly ignored or “dropped out.
 It is applied in order to avoid overfitting.
   - Fully-Connected (FC): every neuron in the next layer takes as input every neuron in the previous layer's output.
 Usually used at the end of the CNNs.
 We can flatten the neurons into a one-dimensional array of features.